Welcome too the official website for OIW!

 The Ontario Independent Weekly Podcast Network!!

-Below you can find links and brief descriptions too all of our wonderful shows!!
+Below you can find pages too all of our wonderful shows!!

 Talking to interesting people and having a fun time.
 Wrestling is my main topic but I bring people from all walks of life in and have fun talking.
 I also have branched out doing round table talks, Coffee Talks 10min quick talks, I talk on walks, drives and just random times.
 I love doing the show and love hearing from you guys.
 I am also the “podfather” of the OIW podcast network and well as a member of the Johners Podcasting Network as well as Cwn Canadian Wrestling Network.